Last updated: 6/13/22

 - Are U.S. citizens permitted to enter?
 Yes

-- U.S. citizens traveling by land or sea must qualify for one of the following entry exemptions:
+- U.S. Citizens who are traveling from Russia or Belarus to Poland must qualify for one of the following entry exemptions:

 - Foreigners who are spouses or children of Polish citizens or remain under the constant care of Polish citizens